mike99mac/minimy-mike99mac/gcode/README.md

 | leftSide.nc       | 7.386" wide x 11.875" high| Cuts on the assembled left side |
 | righttSide.nc     | 7.386" wide x 11.875" high| Cuts on the assembled right side |

-## Building the boombox
+## Prepare for assembly
+Final assembly of the carcass can take place when you have
+- Four panels prepared
+- Two sides assembled

+### Cut the main panel
+### Prepare all panels
+### Drill holes on face

+After the two jobs are finished on the main panel, Always use masking tape on the front face and sharp Forstner bits!

+2 holes for jacks:   11/32 (.344")
+3 holes for buttons:  9/32 (.281")
+5 holes for amp:     19/64 (.297")

+Distance between each of the 5 knobs on amp: .720"

+## Perform final assembly
+### Enable sliding panels
+## Install components

-The build can be split into the following steps
+To build the boombox, perform the following sections: 192.168.12.239

 - [Cut the plywood](#cut-the-plywood)
 - [Cut the moldings](#cut-the-moldings)

 ### Cut the plywood
-The width of the boombox was designed around being able to get three panels from a sheet of Baltic birch, 1550 x 1550mm, or about 60" x 60x.
+The width of the boombox was designed around being able to get three panels from a sheet of Baltic birch, 1550mm x 1550mm, or about 60" x 60".

 Cut the plywood parts as follows
 - Cut a sheet of Baltic birch into three 19.875" pieces.
 - From one of those, cut a piece 32.395".
 This is the "main panel" which will later be cut into four pieces.
 - Copy the G-Code (.nc) files in this repo to the computer driving the CNC machine.
-- Clamp and square the main panel on a CNC machine
+- Clamp and square the main panel on a CNC machine.
-- Zero XYZ of the main panel
+- Zero XYZ of the main panel.
 - Load and run the job ``4PanelsMainJob``.
 This will cut the majority of the main panel.
-**TODO** get a picture of the main panel after it is cut.
 - Rotate the piece 180 degrees and run the job ``faceUpsideDown``.
 This will cut the holes and recesses at the top of the front panel.

 This picture shows the main panel being cut.